brannondorsey/viewmaster/README.md

-#Viewmaster Virtual Narrative Companion
+#Viewmaster Narrative Companion

 A companion command line application for use with physical Viewmaster reels.

-A user inserts reels into their Viewmaster and then uses the Viewmaster Virtual Narrative Companion on their computer's terminal to create and edit fictional histories of the images they are viewing.
+A user inserts reels into their Viewmaster and then uses the Viewmaster Narrative Companion on their computer's terminal to create and edit fictional histories of the images they are viewing.
 The Narrative companion acts as a wiki style authorial narrative database for adding contextual and imaginative language to 3D Viewmaster travel images of the past.

-##Example Commands
+##Commands

 - `help`
 - `using <reelNumber>`
 - `next`
 - `go to <imageNumber>`
 - `get description`
-- `add description`
-- ~~`edit description`~~
-- ~~`edit history`~~
 - `get history`
 - `get event list`
 - `get event [name]`
+- `get item list`
+- `get <item> description`
+- `get <item> notes`
+- `add description`
 - `add event`
-- `get item list`
 - `add item`
-- `get <item> description`
 - `add <item> description`
-- `get <item> notes`
 - `add <item> note`

-all ~~crossouts~~ notate features to come.

 ##Usage